- Main sources

 Grounds for optimism:

-- The IRA declaration of a ceasefire in late August 1994, rapidly followed by a similar move on behalf of the Ulster Loyalists (even though it did not hold was not renewed until a year after the publication of The Spirit Level) offered an unexpected ray of hope to the vast majority people on both sides of the sectarian and political divides who were heartily sick of conflict.
+- The IRA declaration of a ceasefire in late August 1994, rapidly followed by a similar move on behalf of the Ulster Loyalists (even though it did not hold was not renewed until a year after the publication of The Spirit Level) offered an unexpected ray of hope to the vast majority people on both sides of the sectarian and political divides who were heartily sick of conflict, murder and revenge.

 - Heaney welcomes the initiative in The Spirit Level, however cautiously: Flight Path refers indirectly to the gap between first steps and completion with its ‘distance still to go’; Tollund recognises that ‘Things had moved on’.
 Tenacious Mint ‘symbolises promise and newness ‘in the back yard of our life’.
-In To a Dutch Potter in Ireland Heaney reminds Sonja Landweer of Nazi occupation of the Netherlands: ‘The thing that nearly broke you’; Weighing In regrets the need for one segment of society to balance ‘the intolerable in others’.
+In To a Dutch Potter in Ireland Heaney reminds Sonja Landweer of Nazi occupation of the Netherlands: ‘The thing that nearly broke you’; Weighing In deplores the inability of one segment of political and sectarian society to balance ‘the intolerable in others’.

 - Lying dormant over time, the optimism and spiritual uplift generated by his father’s origami (‘a dove rose in my breast’) and the beauty of the Dordogne (‘somewhere a dove rose./ And kept on rising’) have waited for release;